Czech Republic

 (e) What should you be doing/on the lookout for?

-- 12 months from the date of registration to implement all requested security measures.
+- Within 12 months of registration: Fully implement all mandated security measures.

 Contact